BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 **Cost**
 The amulet will require the golden axe +1; a diamond; plus 6,000 gold.

+## Future Plans

+### Scroll of Death Ward
+This would make way more sense for the Koveras Ring of Protection, so add it in at a later date.
+Add to temple stores, etc.

 ### SoD Parallel Mod Plans
 AX1H03 from +2 -> +3 (soD)